Kenigs-glitch/MediaBot/README.md

 This will generate a video with three segments using the specified prompts and frame counts.

+### Server Management

+The bot includes admin commands to manage the ComfyUI server:

+- `/admin status` - Check ComfyUI container status
+- `/admin restart` - Restart ComfyUI container
+- `/admin force_restart` - Force restart ComfyUI (stop, remove, and start fresh)
+- `/admin start` - Start ComfyUI if it's not running

+These commands are only available to users in the `ID_WHITELIST`.

+**Security Note**: The bot container has access to the Docker socket to manage ComfyUI.
+This provides full Docker daemon access, so ensure only trusted users are in the whitelist.

 ### Video Extension

 The bot supports using videos as input: